What is a Last Will and Testament?

 In order for a Will to be valid, the person making the Will must be aged 18 or over and have the mental capacity to understand they are making a Will and its effects.
 They also need to understand the extent of their property and be aware of potential claims against their estate.

 A Will must be in writing and signed by the person making it (or on their behalf and at their direction) in front of two independent witnesses.
-If a beneficiary of the Will (or their spouse) witnesses the Will, the Will stays valid but any gift to them fail.
+If a beneficiary of the Will (or their spouse) witnesses the Will, the Will stays valid but any gift to them will fail.

 If you die without a Will, you cannot control who your estate is distributed to, as the distribution is governed by a set of rules called ‘intestacy’.
 These rules give priority to certain members of your family but will not take into account friends or charities.

 How can SAS Daniels help with your Will?